1994-2015: Old Virginia!

 2016-2019: The Mountain Woman Years

 After college, I moved to Salt Lake City to train as an alpinist.
-I taught myself to powder ski and picked up trad and aid climbing in the canyons of Little Cottonwood.
-I supported myself financially via (you guessed it) bike delivery.
+I taught myself to powder ski and picked up trad, aid, and ice climbing in the canyons of Little Cottonwood.

 In 2017, I earned a professional guide certification from the American Mountain Guides Association.
 For three seasons, I directed a climbing program in the Pisgah Forest of Western North Carolina, 40 minutes south of Asheville.
-Eastern granite is slabby, run-out, and absolutely terrifying, but it made me a much better climber and zen-like, even-keeled person.
+On the off-seasons, I climbed beautiful Utah granite and sandstone, skied at Alta Resort, and built and rode bikes in the valley.

-Fun fact: I love high-intensity adventure!
+Fun fact: I love adventure travel!
 Here I am on the solo trek of a lifetime, the Three High Passes Route to Everest base camp in December 2018.
 I can’t say enough great things about the Khumbu region and the lovely people of Nepal!

 2020-2022: The Midwestern Days

-I moved to Madison, Wisconsin in 2019 to help a good friend recover from personal tragedy.
+I moved to Madison, Wisconsin in 2019 to help a friend recover from personal tragedy.
 At this point, I knew I wanted to be an engineer.
 My plan was to take classes at the University of Wisconsin to prepare for graduate school.
-I didn’t anticipate the pandemic.d
+I didn’t anticipate the COVID-19 pandemic.

 Above Image: A small fleet of Giant Contends lovingly built by me!